-Doernbecher image collection
+Doernbecher Foundation collection

 Scope and Contents

-This collection consists of photographs pertaining to the philanthropic work of the Doernbecher Children’s Hospital Foundation, primarily during the 1990s and 2000s.
-It is almost entirely composed of photographs, but has other related materials, such as negatives, slides, a scrapbook, and one cassette tape.
-A significant portion of the collection is related to annual events and fundraisers, such as the Torch Relay and Pajama Jam, Circus on the Hill, the telethon, various auctions and parades, and endowments.
+The Images series is almost entirely composed of photographs, but has other related materials, such as negatives, slides, a scrapbook, and one cassette tape.
+A significant portion of the series is related to annual events and fundraisers, such as the Torch Relay and Pajama Jam, Circus on the Hill, the telethon, various auctions and parades, and endowments.
 There are also multiple files related to the Papé family’s involvement at Doernbecher, including the establishment of the Papé Family Pediatric Research Institute.

 Dates